indie/mastodon/ApacheConfigDocs/localhost_setup.md

     yarn install --pure-lockfile --ignore-optional
-    RAILS_ENV=production bundle exec rails assets:precompile #Omit the RAILS_ENV if you are building locally RAILS_ENV=production bundle exec rails db:migrate  #Omit the RAILS_ENV if you are building locally rails s  #For local testing
+    RAILS_ENV=production bundle exec rails assets:precompile #Omit the RAILS_ENV if you are building locally RAILS_ENV=production bundle exec rails db:migrate  #Omit the RAILS_ENV if you are building locally rails s  #For local testing, or can use gem install foreman --no-document-

 -----------------